AbrahamQll/VanitySearch/README.md

 # VanitySearch

-`VanitySearch` is a high-performance utility designed to generate private keys, derive corresponding elliptic curve public keys, and search for target matches against a database of addresses or partial patterns.
+`VanitySearch` is a high-performance utility (windows based which could be ported to Linux) designed to generate private keys, derive corresponding elliptic curve public keys, and search for target matches against a database of addresses or partial patterns.
 The application features a dual-engine architecture: a massively parallel GPU-accelerated engine using CUDA, and a multi-threaded CPU-only fallback engine.

 ---